-Our investments in Equity securities are concentrated in mortgage real estate investment trusts ("REITs").
-These investments may exhibit volatility in prices due to, among other things, changes (or perceived changes) in interest rates, policy changes by government agencies, regulatory bodies, or the economy overall.
-There is also a risk that current management of any of these mortgage REITs does not anticipate, plan for or effectively navigate through potential changes in the market.
-Any of these factors may have a material adverse impact on the value of the investments held by AAMC.
+Our investments in Equity securities were concentrated in mortgage real estate investment trusts ("REITs").
+These investments could exhibit volatility in prices due to, among other things, changes (or perceived changes) in interest rates, policy changes by government agencies, regulatory bodies, or the economy overall.
+There was also a risk that current management of any of these mortgage REITs would not anticipate, plan for or effectively navigate through potential changes in the market.
+Any of these factors would have had a material adverse impact on the value of the investments previously held by AAMC.